-North Carolina school shooting victim pictured in new family photo, as suspect's identity still under wraps
+North Carolina school shooting victim pictured in new family photo, suspect's identity still under wraps

-William Chavis Raynard Miller Jr. was killed in shooting at Mount Tabor High School in Winston-Salem
+William Chavis Raynard Miller Jr. was shot at Mount Tabor High School in Winston-Salem

 North Carolina authorities shared a new family photo Thursday of the teenager killed during a shooting that broke out a day earlier at Mount Tabor High School in Winston-Salem, as the identity of the suspect and any potential charges have not been released pending further investigation.

-The Winston Salem Police Department first identified the victim on Wednesday as William Chavis Raynard Miller Jr., and on Thursday, the Forsyth County Sheriff’s Office provided Fox News a photo the showing the male victim, whose exact age has not been disclosed, pictured on the far left with family.
+The Winston Salem Police Department first identified the victim on Wednesday as William Chavis Raynard Miller Jr., and on Thursday, the Forsyth County Sheriff’s Office provided Fox News a photo the showing the male victim, whose exact age has not been disclosed, pictured with family.

 During a press conference at the Forsyth Co Public Safety building Thursday, officials including North Carolina Gov. Roy Cooper, Forsyth County Sheriff Bobby F. Kimbrough, Jr., Winston Salem police Chief Catrina Thompson, and Winston-Salem District Attorney Tom Keith were tight lipped in providing additional details about the circumstances of the shooting that broke out around 12:30 p.m.